mustakinalam/mustakinalam.github.io/_projects/7_project.md

 ---
 layout: page
 title: Computer Networks Project
-description: An online bookstore with laravel framework
+description: A project for a simulated computer network on Cisco Packet Tracer
 img: assets/img/29.jpg
 importance: 4
 category: Academic
 ---

-It is a project for a simulated computer network on Cisco Packet Tracer.
-This project was made for the completion of the course Computer Networks (CSE421).
-This is a full-fledged simulated network built from scratch.
+In this project we built a whole network for a given scenario.
+There were many constraints which we had to take into consideration.
+The main objective was to create a system where we can set up a network by which we can communicate with the whole network.
+Constraints that we had to take into consideration:
+- Shortest path to each of the node
+- Creating primary, secondary routes and default route
+- Using both DHCP and Manually assigned IP addresses
+- Setting up Email Server, Web server

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">